ibm-cloud-docs/cloud-databases-gen2/status-page-faq.md

 # {{site.data.keyword.cloud}} platform and service FAQ
 {: #ibm-cloud-status}
 {: faq}

+[Gen 2]{: tag-purple}

+{{site.data.keyword.databases-for}} Gen 2 is currently in Beta.
+The Beta plan is provided exclusively for evaluation and testing purposes.
+It is not covered by warranties, SLAs, or support, and is not intended for production use.
+For more information, see [Beta reference](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-icd-gen2-beta).
+{: beta}

 The {{site.data.keyword.cloud}} [Status page](https://cloud.ibm.com/status){: external} is the central place to find details about major incidents that affect the {{site.data.keyword.cloud}} platform and services.
 Other incidents, planned maintenance, announcements, release notes, and security bulletins are posted on the Notifications page, where you can easily view them.